 Pros

-- Run privately on your own machine
+- Run privately on your own machine — your images stay local

-- Best for fine-grained control
+- Best-in-class fine-grained control over generation

 Cons

-- Steeper learning curve than hosted tools
+- Steeper learning curve than cloud tools like Midjourney or DALL·E

-- Best results require a capable GPU
+- Best results require a capable GPU (8GB+ VRAM for SDXL, 16GB+ for Flux)

 How to Get Started With Stable Diffusion